Yolwoocle/yolwoocle/README.md

 **Hi! (｡•̀ᴗ-)✧**

 Nice to meet you, I'm Léo!
 I love making games and everything creative.
-I believe that making things is profoundly human and I hope to bring people joy through my creations.
+I believe that the desire to create things is profoundly human and I hope to bring people joy through my creations.

 I co-founded [Ninesliced](https://ninesliced.com) with my friends, a video game making band.